MetaphorData/connectors/metaphor/confluence/README.md

 Ensure that the service acccount whose token is being used has the appropriate access to the spaces and pages that you would like to extract content from.

-Additionally, this connector requires [Azure OpenAI services](https://azure.microsoft.com/en-us/products/ai-services/openai-service) to generate embedding vectors for documents.
+Additionally, this connector requires [Azure OpenAI services](https://azure.microsoft.com/en-us/products/ai-services/openai-service) or an [OpenAI API key](https://platform.openai.com) to generate embedding vectors for documents.

 ## Config File